ykonstant1/Synthesis/documentation.md

 This is in class 1 modulo 5: 16
 ```

-In general, although lambdas are convenient, I do not encourage
+Although lambda is convenient, I do not encourage its use.
+Atomic
-their use.
-Atomic operations and queries are better handled wrapped in atomic
+operations and queries are better handled wrapped in atomic
 functions, and `map/filter/reduce/...` have more concise anonymous
 patterns for when necessary.
-For example, the pipeline above in
+For example, the pipeline above could
-actual synthesis code would be written either as:
+be written either as:

 ```
 ⛥ seql 17 ⇝ filter x '⟦ $(( x % 5 )) -eq 1 ⟧' \